 These four talented, fearless men dealt with space aliens, giant monsters, magic, time travel, robots, lost civilisations… All that good stuff.

-In hindsight, the Challs play a curious role in the history of comics :
+The Challs played a curious role in the history of super-hero comics :

 - They arrived on the heels of the Flash (Barry Allen).
 Barry was in the fourth issue of Showcase, and the Challs were in the sixth.

 (If you’re wondering, the fifth issue had detective stories that had little success.)

 - The Flash in Showcase Vol. 1 #4 is widely considered the start of the Silver AgeSuper-hero comics from the late 1950s to the early 1970s of super-hero comics.
 That’s the super-heroes’ big resurgence after years of lean cows.
 Thus, the Challs are a hybrid of pulpish adventure stories and the earliest Silver Age themes.